idankuch/pig-game-reactjs/README.md

 # Pig Game react.js

-This is the classic Pig dice Game made again using react.js.
+This is the classic Pig Game.
+made it once using vanilla.js and now again using react.js.

 # About the game